IRFM/thermavip/docs/architecture.md

 A lot of Thermavip SDK functionalitites rely on Qt mechanisms : meta-object system and the property system.
 It is fundamental to understand these systems if you wish to use Thermavip SDK.

-Currently, Thermavip libraries are restricted to C++11 as older gcc versions must be supported.
+Currently, Thermavip libraries are restricted to C++14 as older gcc versions must be supported.

 # Naming convention

-Thermavip source code is not very strict with its naming convention.
-In hidden codes (at least hidden for people manipulating the API, not the sources) might coexist different conventions.
-The API itself (almost) always follows the same naming convention.
-It is very close to the Qt library one.
+Thermavip API always follows the same naming convention which is very close to the Qt library one.
 The naming convention is the following:

 - Classes start with the ```Vip``` prefix and each sub-part of the full name starts with an upper case letter.
 For instance, a class which goal is to sort a numerical sequence is called **VipSortNumericalSequence**.
 - Free functions start with the ```vip``` prefix and each sub-part of the full name starts with an upper case letter.
 For instance, a function which goal is to sort a numerical sequence is called **vipSortNumericalSequence**.